| |

 -

-choose the security with the least risk if they can
+security with the least risk if they can maintain the

-maintain the same return.
-As the level of risk goes up,
+same return.
+As the level of risk goes up, so must the

 -